Peace and Quiet

 While we won’t know the outcome in terms of effectiveness for some time yet, what strikes me the most about this past week is the sense of peace and quiet I feel.
-Even though I live on a residential street three blocks off of a street with quite a lot of daily traffic, a street which is directly off of a main thoroughfare with bus and truck traffic, which is a half-block off of a freeway entrance, my street has very little traffic.
+My street has very little traffic even though I live on a residential street three blocks off of a street with quite a lot of daily traffic, a street which is directly off of a main thoroughfare with bus and truck traffic.
+It is also a half-block off of a freeway entrance.
 Normally, people would be using their cars to go back and forth about their business, but not so this past week.
 It has been very quiet.

 Many of us are following the imposed limited movement instructions.
 Yes, people are still going to the grocery store, but not frequently.
 People are staying home as much as possible.

 There is something very comforting and peaceful about knowing that many of us are taking this pandemic seriously and are willing to do our part to keep more people from becoming infected and to protect ourselves.

 I don’t have the same comfort and peace when I read or hear news reports of some federal, state and/or local leaders who are confusing the public with misinformation, giving out bad and even dangerous advice.
 I don’t have peace when they are defiant about sheltering-in-place orders, and are encouraging the public to go about their normal activities or to prepare to do so soon.
 Their so-called recommendations create confusion and add to already existing stress levels.

 The medical experts have said multiple times that this is not a time for business-as-usual.
 The sad part about refusing to cooperate is that more people run the risk of getting seriously ill and dying.

 If enough Americans will follow the recommendations and/or orders of the medical experts and state officials who are trying to protect us, we will get through this and emerge safer.
 If, however, too many people disregard sheltering-in-place and social-distancing, we will mourn the loss of more citizens, our relatives and friends.